KPJBuchik/weatherApp/README.md

 # Weather or Not

   Weather web application, search a city and fetch the JSON objects from the Open Weather Map API.
-A query displays the current temperature, sunrise and sunset, wind speed, humidity, the current weather condition and a corresponding custom icon.
+A query displays the current temperature, sunrise and sunset, wind speed, humidity, the current weather condition with a corresponding custom icon.
 Also displayed is the five day weather forecast and the temperature highs and lows of each day.

 ### Technologies
 - HTML/CSS